Schnyder woods, SLE(16), and Liouville quantum gravity: Introduction

 Given $S\in \cS_n$, let $M'=T_\b(S)\cup T_\g(S)\cup \ol{A_gA_b}$, and reverse the orientation of each blue edge.
 It is proved in \cite[Proposition 7.1]{baxter-counting} that (i) this operation gives a bipolar oriented map on $n+2$ vertices with the property that the right side of every bounded face is of length two, and (ii) this procedure gives a bijection between $\cS_n$ and the set of bipolar oriented maps with that property.
 Applying the mating-of-trees bijection in \cite{bipolar}, it can be proved that the resulting walk coincides with the walk $\cZ^n$ in Lemma~\ref{lem:fin-walk}.
 Furthermore, both blue and green flow lines in $S$ can be thought of as flow lines in the bipolar orientation on the dual map of $M'$ in the sense of \cite{bipolar}.
 Therefore, Theorem~\ref{thm:3pair} can be formulated as a result for bipolar orientations.
 However, the bipolar orientation perspective clouds some combinatorial elements that are useful for the probabilistic analysis.
-Therefore, rather than making use of this bijection, we will carry out a self-contained development of the requisite combinatorics directly in the Schnyder woods setting.
+Therefore, rather than making use of this bijection, we will carry out a self-contained development of the requisite combinatorics directly in the Schnyder woods setting. \nocolor{See~\cite{ghs-exp} for an application of this bipolar orientation encoding, where the authors showed that the metric exponent for uniform wooded triangulation is the same as the corresponding exponent for LQG with $\gamma=1$. }